schwingbat/microtween/README.md

 })
 ```

-The `update` function is called within requestAnimationFrame, so you're free to update styles and DOM elements without causing major performance issues.
+The `update` function is called within `requestAnimationFrame`, so you're free to update styles and DOM elements without causing major performance issues.

 You can use the default easing, specify a built in easing, or define your own on the fly: